codebash10010/DSA_Problem/Medium/Kth_Largest_Sum.md

  ## 💡 Intuition Behind the Approach
 ---
-To solve this problem efficiently, we can use a level-order traversal (BFS) because it allows us to process nodes level by level:
+✅To solve this problem efficiently, we can use a level-order traversal (BFS) because it allows us to process nodes level by level:

-Traverse the tree using a queue.
+✅Traverse the tree using a queue.

-For each level, calculate the sum of all nodes at that level.
+✅For each level, calculate the sum of all nodes at that level.

-Store these sums in a list.
+✅Store these sums in a list.

-Sort the list of sums in descending order and return the k-th largest.
+✅Sort the list of sums in descending order and return the k-th largest.

-This approach guarantees that each node is visited exactly once, and we only need to sort the sums of levels, which is much smaller than the total number of nodes.
+✅This approach guarantees that each node is visited exactly once, and we only need to sort the sums of levels, which is much smaller than the total number of nodes.

 ## Approach